Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ## Society

-*"We do not wait for salvation.
-We carve it from the ice with our own hands."*
+> *"We do not wait for salvation.
+We carve it from the ice with our own hands."*{ .emq }
 — Valinor Proclamation of Founding
 { .quote }